Consultation & Inquiry Responses

 Submitting high-quality responses relies on the expertise of our members.
-If you would like to contribute to consultations and inquiries, please register on our Interests and Expertise Database, or contact Brendan Costelloe, Policy Manager.
+If you would like to contribute to consultations and inquiries, please register on our Interests and Expertise Database, or contact our Policy Manger.

 BES Scottish Policy Group response to the Scottish Government's consultation: Support for agriculture and the rural economy - post Brexit transition